 - · Take advice from the tour leader or guide

-Hiring a Guide and a Porter
+Hiring a Guide and a Porter got the High Altitude

 Everest base camp trek guide and porter

-Trekking during the high season in Nepal especially in the Everest base camp trail is not that difficult to find the trail.
+Trekking during the high season in Nepal especially on the Everest base camp trail is not that difficult to find the trail.
 There are hundreds of trekkers along the way.
 But if you would like to enjoy your holiday, it is better to hire a guide and a porter.
-If anything is happening, the problems are faced by the guide and carry all stuff by the porter that makes comfortable to walk.
+If anything is happening, the problems are faced by the guide and carry all stuff by the porter that makes it comfortable to walk.

-Hiring guide and porter is not difficult and not expensive in Nepal.
+Hiring a guide and porter is not difficult and not expensive in Nepal.
 You can hire online with Frolic Adventure.
 The guides are helpful, experienced, and friendly.
 And the porters are strong and honest with their clients.
-So a guide and porter help to make a successful Everest base camp journey to the travellers.
+So a guide and porter help to make a successful Everest base camp journey for the travellers.

 Everest Adventure Tours

 - Everest Base Camp Gokyo Lake Trek

 - Gokyo Renjo La Pass Trek

 Having travel insurance is the most important for trekking in high altitudes in Nepal.
 Never know what things will happen during travelling.
 So before proceeding to a trek to the higher elevation, get insured.